losrobbos/cloudinary_upload/README.md

 Click button "Pick file".

 Choose an image or video file from your filesystem and click upload button.
-(Important: video file must be less that 10MB!)
+(Important: in case you upload a video the file must be less that 10MB)

-If cloudinary ENV is setup correctly, you should get a success response with the URL to the uploaded file.
+If cloudinary ENV is setup correctly, you should get a success JSON response with the URL to the uploaded file and some other info.

-Click the URL and check if file is stored in cloudinary.
+Click the URL and check if your file is stored in cloudinary.

+In case it is a video the video should directly play in the browser.

 Enjoyyyy!